madcato/Swift-URLSession-Experiment/readme.md

 # Swift URLSession Experiment

 This is an epxerimental project to try to use URLSession to access a remote API.
-But instead of defining a **Codable** class to deserialize the API responses, the object to handle data will be generic (like Dictionary).

 (This project has a subproject, made in Ruby On Rails, to build the remote API)